Australian Seashells P/L - 5 Ealing Mews, Kingsley WA 6026, Australia. web: www.seashells.net, e-mail: info@seashells.net.au

 Zoila jeaniana Cate, 1968 Long considered the northern form of Zoila friendii, Z. jeaniana is a valid species with at least 4 population variants.
 It occupies the central west coast of WA from Geraldton to Exmouth.

-Zoila thersites contraria Gaskoin, 1849 The pale deep water form of Zoila thersites
+Zoila thersites contraria Gaskoin, 1849 The pale deep water form of Zoila thersites - now extremely rare.

 Zoila venusta venusta Sowerby, 1846 Many collectors consider Zoila venusta the most desirable shell of the genus.
 Certainly the diversity within the species is amazing and has led to a great deal of separate naming of individual populations.
 Except for Zoila venusta sorrentensis, all forms are uncommon to rare and to obtain truly GEM shells is very difficult.
 There are at least six distinct populations and within each group the range of colours can extend from deepest black to purest white.